manojkiraneda/manojkiraneda.github.io/_posts/2023-10-04-lore-meets-b4.md

 ## Dry-run and checkpatch

-Next, generate the patches using follwing command and look at their contents to make sure that everything is looking sane.
+Next, generate the patches using following command and look at their contents to make sure that everything is looking sane.

 ```bash